 Region: Africa

-The Tree: Height varies but generally reaches heights of 180 feet with a trunk diameter of 3-4 feet.
+The Tree: Height varies but generally reaches 180 feet with a trunk diameter of 3-4 feet.
+This tree also usually has a clear bole up to 80 feet.

 Region: Africa